-Any good artist understands the importance of using the right tools for the job.
-A painter who loves creating watercolor landscapes is going to use a different brush from a portraitist who paints in oils.
-A ceramicist will have a potters wheel, while a mixed media sculptor might need a welding torch.
+Good artists understand the importance of using the right tools for the job.
+A painter who loves creating watercolor landscapes will use a different brush from a portraitist who paints in oils.
+A ceramicist will have a potter’s wheel, while a mixed-media sculptor might need a welding torch.
 It’s the same for tattooing.
 Different machines tattoo differently.
-No matter whether you’re picking your first tattoo machine or adding to your collection, having a good tattoo machine will make it easier for you to create amazing tattoos on your client’s skin.
+Whether you’re picking your first tattoo machine or adding it to your collection, having a good one will make it easier to create amazing tattoos on your client’s skin.

 The last thing you want is for your tattoo gun to break mid-tattoo and risk damaging your customer’s skin (and your reputation in the process).
-You need a reliable tattoo machine and be able to trust that it is going to work properly.
-For this reason you’ll find that the best tattoo machines are made out of iron, steel, brass, bronze, or aluminum.
-Their strong metal frames ensure a sturdy, durable tattoo machine that you will spend less time setting up, and more time tattooing.
-Aluminum tattoo machines are more light-weight, with brass being the heaviest and also the most durable.
+It would help if you had a reliable tattoo machine and be able to trust that it is going to work correctly.
+For this reason, you’ll find that the best tattoo machines are made of iron, steel, brass, bronze, or aluminum.
+Their strong metal frames ensure a sturdy, durable tattoo machine that you will spend less time setting up and more time tattooing.
+Aluminum tattoo machines are more lightweight, with brass being the heaviest and most durable.

-As tattoo artists you will spend your career applying your beautiful designs to your customers’ skin, potentially for hours at a time.
-Using a tattoo machine that is too heavy will tire your hand out sooner, as well as reduce your ability to comfortably apply fine detail and turn to different angles.
-Using a too-heavy tattoo machine over a period of years could lead to carpal tunnel syndrome, which is a surprisingly common ailment in the tattoo world.
+As a tattoo artist, you will spend your career applying your beautiful designs to your customers’ skin for hours.
+Using a tattoo machine that is too heavy will tire your hand.
+It will also reduce your ability to apply fine detail and turn to different angles comfortably.
+Using a heavy tattoo machine over the years could lead to carpal tunnel syndrome.
+Unfortunately, this is a surprisingly common ailment in the tattoo world.

-Did you know Body Art & Soul runs the only nationwide trade school for the tattoo industry?
+Did you know Ink Different runs the only nationwide trade school for the tattoo industry?
 Did you know about the Guaranteed Job Offer waiting for you when you complete your apprenticeship?

 GO HERE NOW to learn more!